-Nevertheless, it may sometimes be useful to be able to use your business credit card as an alternative if you need to get hold of cash, perhaps to pay a supplier, and some cards offer better facilities to do this than others.
+Nevertheless, a business credit card cash advance is sometimes unavoidable if you need to get hold of cash for business expenses, perhaps if you’re having cash flow difficulties and need to pay a supplier.
+Some cards offer better facilities to do this than others.

 How to complete a business credit card cash advance sensibly

 The first step is to evaluate if there are any alternative ways of getting your hands on the cash needed.
-If you withdraw cash from a current account (without going overdrawn), you’ll be charged no interest.
+If you withdraw cash from a current account (without going overdrawn), you won’t be charged interest.
 If there are no funds in your current account, a business credit card money transfer may work out cheaper (more on these below).

 If there are no alternatives, you should select the cheapest form of cash advance for your card (although you’ll usually be charged the same for ATM withdrawals and cashback transactions).

-Once the transaction has been made, your first interest payment – and a one-off fee if applicable – will be charged.
-You’ll be charged interest again every day, until the amount withdrawn is paid back onto your account.
-In an ideal world, you’d therefore aim to pay the money back on the same day you made the cash advance.
+Once the transaction has been made, you will be charged your first interest payment, and a one-off fee if applicable.
+You’ll then be charged interest again every day, until the amount withdrawn is paid back onto your account.
+To avoid this you’d ideally aim to pay the money back on the same day you made the cash advance.

 How do business credit card money transfers work?